-Primary Beneficiary Name (First, Middle, Last)

-Share %

-Relationship

-Date of Birth SSN Address

-Primary Beneficiary Name (First, Middle, Last)

-Share %

-Relationship

-Date of Birth SSN Address

-Primary Beneficiary Name (First, Middle, Last)

-Share %

-Relationship

-Date of Birth SSN Address

-Contingent Beneficia ary Name (First, Middi e, Last) Snare % Relationship Date of Birth SSN Address Contingent Beneficia ary Name (First, Middl e, Last) Share % Relationship Date of Birth SSN Address Contingent Beneficia ary Name (First, Middl e, Last) Share % Relationship Date of Birth SSN Address planning objectives be children of a benefic by using this Section to iary who predeceases o designate your bene ficiary(ies) (for examp beneficiary's share by s.
-If you cannot accomplish your estate ble, if you wish to provide that the surviving y right of representation), you may submit your estate (unless above at anytime by otherwise required by filing a new Designa y the laws of your sta ation of Beneficiary w ite of residence).
-You rith the Custodian.
-A ation of Beneficiary will be distributed to n may change the beneficiary(ies) named ny subsequent Designation filed with the es not dispose of your entire Account.
-Spousal Consent I am the spouse of th ne above-named Own er.
-I acknowledge that I have received a full and reasonable disclosure of my spouse's me by the Custodian, Fort Pitt Funds, or the investment advisor.

-Signature of Spouse

-Date
+Primary Beneficiary Name (First, Middle, I Last) Share % Relationship Date of Birth SSN Address Primary Beneficiary Name (First, Middle, I Last) Share % Relationship Date of Birth SSN Address Primary Beneficiary Name (First, Middle, I Last) Share % Relationship Date of Birth SSN Address

+Contingent Beneficiaries Contingent Beneficiary Name (First, Middle, Last) Share % Relationship Date of Birth SSN Address Contingent Beneficiary Name (First, Middle, Last) Share % Relationship Date of Birth SSN Address Contingent Beneficiary Name (First, Middle, Last) Share % Relationship Date of Birth SSN Address

+This Designation of Beneficiary may have important tax or estate planning effects.
+If you cannot accomplish your estate planning objectives by using this Section to designate your beneficiary(ies) (for example, if you wish to provide that the surviving children of a beneficiary who predeceases you should take that beneficiary's share by right of representation), you may submit another form of written beneficiary designation to the Custodian.

+Any amount remaining in the Account that is not disposed of by a proper Designation of Beneficiary will be distributed to your estate (unless otherwise required by the laws of your state of residence).
+You may change the beneficiary(ies) named above at anytime by filing a new Designation of Beneficiary with the Custodian.
+Any subsequent Designation filed with the Custodian will revoke all prior Designations, even if the subsequent designation does not dispose of your entire Account.

+Spousal Consent\

+I am the spouse of the above-named Owner.
+I acknowledge that I have received a full and reasonable disclosure of my spouse's property and financial obligations.
+Due to any possible consequences of giving up my community or marital property interest in this IRA, I have been advised to see a tax professional or legal advisor.
+I hereby consent to the beneficiary designation(s) indicated above.
+I assume full responsibility for any adverse consequence that may result.
+No tax or legal advice was given to me by the Custodian, Fort Pitt Funds, or the investment advisor.

-Signature of Witness Date
+Signature of Spouse Signature of Witness Date

-This section should be reviewed if the Owner is married and designates a beneficiary other than the spouse.
+\ This section should be reviewed if the Owner is married and designates a beneficiary other than the spouse.
 It is the Owner's responsibility to determine if this section applies.
 The Owner may need to consult with legal counsel.
 Neither the Custodian, Fort Pitt Funds, nor the investment advisor are liable for any consequences resulting from a failure of the Owner to provide proper spousal consent.